-Counseling will be offered, where appropriate, to resolve problems.
+Counselling will be offered, where appropriate, to resolve problems.
 No disciplinary action will be taken against an employee until the case has been fully investigated.
-At every stage in the procedure the employee will be advised of the nature of the complaint against him or her and will be given the opportunity to state his or her case before any decision is made.
+At every stage in the procedure, the employee will be advised of the nature of the complaint against him or her and will be given the opportunity to state his or her case before any decision is made.
 The procedure may be implemented at any stage if the employee’s alleged misconduct warrants such action.
 The minimum three-step statutory procedures will be followed if an employee faces dismissal or certain kinds of action short of dismissal.

 Stage 1 – improvement note: unsatisfactory performance